Saharae/Final-Project-Group2/sahara-ensley-individual-project/Code/README.md

 ```python:
 feature_vals, target_vals, X_train, X_test, y_train, y_test = get_train_test(movies, features = ['budget', 'country'], target = ['weighted_average_vote'], encode_target = False, test_size = 0.3)
 ```

+EDA.py
+---
+Code to create plots.
+Each function creates an individual explanatory plot.
+Also has 2 functions that perform basic statistical analyses.
+More details can be found in the EDA section of the report, in the Final-Report folder.